Protect Yourself and Others

 There are many ways your actions can help protect you, your household, and your community from severe illness from COVID-19.

-- The Center’s for Disease Control and Prevention (CDC) COVID-19 Community Levels provide information about the amount of severe illness in the community where you are located.
+- The Centers for Disease Control and Prevention (CDC) COVID-19 Hospital Admission Levels provide information about the amount of severe illness in the community where you are located.